 How To Participate in the Harvest Information Program

-The Branch of Harvest Surveys is responsible for monitoring the harvest of migratory game birds in the United States.
+The Branch of Monitoring and Data Management is responsible for monitoring the harvest of migratory game birds in the United States.
 To do this, the Branch conducts two types of surveys: a hunting diary survey (Migratory Bird Hunter Survey, or just “Hunter Survey”); and a Parts Collection Survey (the “Wing Survey”).

-The Wing Survey has three separate surveys, similar to the Hunter Survey: 1) waterfowl, 2) mourning doves, and 3) other migratory game birds (American woodcock, rails, snipe, band-tailed pigeons).
+The Wing Survey has three separate surveys, similar to the Hunter Survey: 1) waterfowl, 2) mourning doves, and 3) other migratory game birds (American woodcock, rails, band-tailed pigeons).
 Participants in the waterfowl survey are asked to send in one wing from each duck they take and the wingtip feathers and tail fan from each goose they take.
 Hunters in the other two surveys are asked to send in one wing from each bird that they take.
 Wings are examined by biologists at “wingbees” to determine species, age, or sex, or all three.
-From the wing survey, we can determine age and sex ratios of the harvest for woodcock and age ratios for mourning doves, band-tailed pigeons, and snipe.
+From the wing survey, we can determine age and sex ratios of the harvest for woodcock and age ratios for mourning doves and band-tailed pigeons.
 Only species can be determined from rail wings.
 Combining the results of the Hunter Survey and the Wing Survey allows us to estimate species, age, and sex-specific harvest for ducks and species and age-specific harvest for geese.
-Age ratios are used as indicators of reproductive success
+Age ratios are used as indicators of reproductive success.